Esporte Clube Operário de Mafra

-Esporte Clube Operário de Mafra, commonly known as Operário de Mafra, is a Brazilian football club based in Mafra, Santa Catarina state.
+Clube Atletico Operário, commonly former EC Operário de Mafra, is a Brazilian football club based in Mafra, Santa Catarina state.
 The club was formerly known as Sociedade Esportiva e Recreativa Operários Mafrenses and Clube Atlético Operário.

 History

-The club was founded on May 12, 1897, as Clube Atlético Operário, in the 1990s it was renamed to Sociedade Esportiva e Recreativa Operários Mafrenses, but the club's logo still depicts the acronym CAO, meaning Clube Atlético Operário.
+The club was founded on May 12, 1897, is Clube Atlético Operário, in the 1990s it was renamed to Sociedade Esportiva e Recreativa Operários Mafrenses, but the club's logo still depicts the acronym CAO, meaning Clube Atlético Operário.
 They won the Campeonato Catarinense Third Level in 1913, 1947, 1996.